llvm/llvm-project/libcxx/docs/UsingLibcxx.rst

 If you would prefer to not use that flag, then you can replace ``/path/to/include-what-you-use/share/libcxx.imp`` file with the libc++-provided ``libcxx.imp`` file.

-.. _termination-handler:
+.. _assertion-handler:

-Overriding the default termination handler
+Overriding the default assertion handler
 ==========================================

 When the library wants to terminate due to an unforeseen condition (such as a hardening assertion